codingvideo/rendernow/README.md

 rendernow -i template.html -o output.html -js code-file.js
 ```

-The `rendernow` command accepts three parameters:
+The `rendernow` command accepts three arguments:
-1) -i is the name of the template file
+1) `-i` is the name of the template file
-2) -o is the name of the HTML output file
+2) `-o` is the name of the HTML output file
-3) -js is the name of JavaScript file that you want to use inside the template
+3) `-js` is the name of JavaScript file that you want to use inside the template

 Inside the template, you can call the functions from the JavaScript file using the following syntax: